cbuschka/go-q4c/readme.md

-# go-q4c - queries for collections for go
+# go-q4c - queries for collections in go

 ## License
 Copyright (c) 2025 by the go-q4c maintainers.